dstpierre/gosaas/README.md

 ### Responding to requests

-The `engine` package exposes two useful functions:
+The `gosaas` package exposes two useful functions:

 **Respond**: used to return JSON: